 For families placed on a waiting list, under the AHA system of preferences, the AHA will select families with the highest number of preference points and then by the random selection process [24 CFR 982.207(c)] or date/time of application as specified in the notice of waiting list opening.
 The AHA will select families from the targeted funding or selection preferences for which they qualify, and in accordance with the AHA's hierarchy of preferences [24 CFR 982.204(b) and (e)].
-Based on the pre-determined methodology at the time of application, within each targeted funding or aggregate preference total, families will either be selected from the waiting list on a first-come, first-served basis according to the date and time their complete application.
+Based on the pre-determined methodology at the time of application, within each targeted funding or aggregate preference total, families will either be selected from the waiting list on a first-come, first-served basis according to the date and time their complete application is received by the AHA or by their randomly selected order at the time of application.
 When there is a funding shortage, PBV units will be filled prior to issuance of new vouchers under the HCV program.